PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 The Certificate PUSH Diagram describes the secure transmission of certificates from a Backend Certificate Provider to a Backend Certificate Consumer via EDC (Eclipse Data Connector) components.
 The process starts with a contract agreement for a Notification Asset, followed by the provider pushing the certificate to the provided endpoint in the asset.
-The certificate is then processed by the Backend Certificate Consumer, which finalizes the workflow by generating a status message which is pushed to the provider.
+The certificate is then processed by the Backend Certificate Consumer, which finalizes the workflow by generating a feedback message which is pushed to the provider.

 ##### 2.1.5.2 PULL Mechanism